Green your Date Night and Show Mother Nature a little love this Valentine’s Day

 Forget those heart-shaped boxes of chocolate and opt for a fair trade variety instead.
 You can melt your fair trade chocolate for use as body paint or a fondue to make it a more personal gift.

 Chocolate covered strawberries are sublime, but only until you realize that those fat little red hearts come from far flung farms and pack one hell of a carbon footprint.
 Instead, try chocolate covered locally grown fruits.

 Make it your own damn self

 Everyone loves the thought and care that goes into a gift you make yourself.
 Especially when its also really awesome.
 We have nearly 49 different gifts you can make from stuff you already have in your home.
-Try these awesome upcycled gift ideas or these 6 gifts made from plastic bags.
+Try these awesome upcycled gift ideas or a recipe from our YouTube channel.

 Buy your mate the best Valentine’s day gift in the history of gifts; Greenmoxie’s Guide to Sustainable Living.